 Truck campers can be stored in garages, yards or driveways without violating city codes or laws.
 Slide in truck campers also don’t require license plates, tabs, registration or titles.
 Unlike other RVs, the options to upgrade its engine to go further off road is extremely costly or impossible.
 Whereas for a truck camper you just buy a different truck.
 The bigger the truck the bigger the camper.
 The bigger the truck the more features and amenities it will have.

 Some truck campers consist of bed, table, bench, sink.
 While others have 3 slide outs, a center island kitchen feature, Jacuzzi tub, guest beds, master bedroom, and waterslides.
 Ok, maybe they don’t have waterslides, but I wouldn’t be surprised.
 To determine if an RV is a slide in truck camper it’s in the shape of an upside down “L”, has no wheels & slides into the bed of a truck.
 Generally speaking the average modern slide in truck campers will include 1 bedroom, living room, small kitchen, small bath & limited storage.
-Read about my slide in truck camper experience it’s a doozy.
+Read about my slide in Toyota Tacoma truck camper experience.

 Buying an RV Review

 If you’ve made it this far it means you’re serious about buying an RV.
 So let’s move on to the final step of the process of buying an RV.
-There are sooooo many features or amenities that can be included or left out of an RV you need to prioritize what you need from an RV so that you don’t regret buying it later.
+There are sooooo many features or amenities that can be included or left out of an RV you need to prioritize what you need from a motorhome so that you buy the right RV the first time.
 It’s a lot like buying a house you need to create a wish list, must have list & can’t have list.

 - Bathroom with toilet and shower